 FOLLOWING AN exchange of increasingly sniffy letters in the Blue ‘Un a propos the carriage of spare dry-cell batteries, an enthusiast named Stanley Reed showed a nice line in dry wit: “The concluding remark in Mr Akermau’s letter anent waistcoat pockets smacks most unmistakably of polite incredulity as to my ability to run on a dry cell of such modest dimensions, that it can be thus accommodated.
 It may interest that gentleman to know that far from stretching the proverbial point, I have by me a cell hailing from the Fatherland called the Daimon, which measures two inches by five-eighths of an inch, on which I can run perfectly.
 Now, as the length of my waistcoat pocket is precisely five inches, and the depth thereof four, a pencil, paper, and a modicum of patience will disclose the startling arithmetical fact that my much-maligned pocket will accommodate not one but 12 spares, which statement I shall be most happy to ocularly demonstrate to Mr. Ackerman if he cares to communicate with me.”

-THE BIGGEST bicycle pacer built in England was a 14hp De Dion one-lunger until a JAP-powered Bat twin promised to raise the stakes to 20hp.
-A French builder shoehorned a 40hp four-pot car engine into a tandem but the valuable Continental pacing market was dominated by Anzani with a 1,730cc V-twin and a 2.6-litre V3–the French army used the V3 in an experimental Bistinof aeroplane.
+PACING MOTOR cycles used on foreign cycle tracks were said to be “getting beyond all reason in the direction of size and power”.
+The biggest bicycle pacer built in England was a 14hp De Dion one-lunger until a JAP-powered Bat twin promised to raise the stakes to 20hp.
+A French builder shoehorned a 40hp four-pot car engine into a tandem but the valuable Continental pacing market was dominated by Anzani with a 1,730cc V-twin and a 2.6-litre V3—the French army used the V3 in an experimental Bistinof aeroplane.

 MOTOR CYCLISTS were warned of “a growing evil in connection with the carriage of motor cycles by rail.
 The inquisitiveness of railway porters, born of a little knowledge of the mechanism of a motor cycle, leads them in many instances to interfere with the delicate working parts of a motor cycle.
 Such experiments as detaching the float pin in an attempt to flood the carburettor when the tank is empty, operating the lubricating pump until the engine is over charged with oil, and working all the levers vigorously in any direction in which they will move, are not calculated to assist the delivery of the machine in good going order upon arrival at its destination, or to improve its riding condition.”